mikeireland/chronostar/README.md

     either the second positional argument or can be a keyword argument.
     Extra arguments may exist in the signature, as long as they have default values.

+  - split_group: string [default = 'age'] [optional]

+    How to split groups.
+It can be 'age' or 'spatial', for initial splits spatially or just into a low and high age component.

   - optimisation_method: string [default = 'emcee'] [optional]

     Optimisation method in the maximisation step of the EM algorithm.
 Besides `emcee`, `Nelder-Mead` is implemented.